Recipes Worth Repeating

 The ingredients needed for the eggs en cocotte: heavy cream, eggs, basil, goat cheese, butter and prosciutto.

-How to Make Prosciutto and Goat Cheese Eggs en Cocotte
+How to Cook Eggs en Cocotte

 Step 1